Article updated – Dec 2021

 “What we want to see is a combination of effective penalties, more personal and corporate responsibility and vehicle, smartphone and social media companies working together to generate hi-tech solutions to the distractions caused by their technology.”

-Between 220 and 250 people died as a result of accidents caused by drunk driving, according to the latest Department of Transport figures released in 2018.
-If we are serious about ensuring that the numbers of fatal road traffic accidents caused by driver distraction due to mobile phone use, do not rise to similar levels of the drink driving casualties, then surely now is the time for action?
+If we are serious about ensuring that the numbers of fatal road traffic accidents caused by driver distraction due to mobile phone use, do not rise to the levels of drink driving casualties, then surely now is the time to punish the offence of driving whilst using a mobile phone in the same way that we treat the offence of drink driving – with the imposition of a driving ban.

-Mooneerams are active supporters of many grassroots projects in the region.
-You can contact Alistair and his team on 029 2048 3615 or use this contact form to email us.
+You can contact Alistair and his team on 029 2048 3615 or use our contact form to email us.